jortilles/byPassPentahoLogin/README.md

 ```

 This properties file have:
--The user credentials wich we will use to bypass the login.
-It is recomended NOT to use the admin user for this.
+-The user credentials we will use to bypass the login.
+It is recommended  NOT to use the admin user for this.
 -The route of all the destinations available... you can add as much as you want.